saddle-code/lancerhelper/README.txt

 Multiple macros that chain form the same skill (Debilitate -> Wallop and Debilitate -> Spring Attack, for example) will conflict with each other.

-Timing for Onslaught cancel is still WIP, it's hard to get it right.

 The "Helper"s help prevent accidental unchained casts of certain skills.

 Works with NGSP, but the cancels are bugged on PR.
 Does not work with Bern.